jvc56/MineGCG/README.md

 RandomRacer 2.0 is a revamped version of the original RandomRacer typing practice that was released sometime in 2016.
 All words are from the Collins CSW19 lexicon.

+# Tournament Simulation

+The Tournament Simulation tool simulates tournaments from an initial starting round and produces a rank matrix indicating the percentage of scenarios that each player achieved for each rank.
+Each parameter is described below.

+<h4>Tournament File</h4>
+The tournament file must be a valid .t file, which are produced by <a href="http://www.poslarchive.com/tsh/doc/">tsh</a>.

+<h4>Start Round</h4>
+An optional parameter to specify which round the simulations should start from.
+If no start round is given, the number of rounds for which there are data in the .t file will be used as the start round.
+If the start round specified is greater than the number of rounds for which there are data, an error will be thrown.

+<h4>End Round</h4>
+The total number of rounds for the tournament.

+<h4>Pairing Method</h4>
+The pairing method specifies how each round should be paired.

+<h4>Scoring Method</h4>
+The scoring method specifies how each round should be scored.

+<h4>Number of Simulations</h4>
+The number of simulations that will be performed.

 # Development Team